 General Counsel, Secretary & Managing Director, Board Services Group

 Steven R. Walker is general counsel of NACD and managing director of NACD’s Board Services Group.
 He leads the Board Advisory Services faculty in providing counsel to board leaders and C-suite executives on a wide range of strategic governance matters.
 Walker has served as a senior executive or general counsel to entities ranging from private equity backed corporations to the Fortune 100.
 Steve also served as an Attorney-Advisor to the U.S. Securities and Exchange Commission from 2001 to 2004.
 Walker is a frequent public speaker on the topics of board governance, performance, composition, and strategic influence.
 He currently sits on the boards of Objective Interface Systems Inc. and ContractRoom.
 He has served on the Orange Bowl Committee, the Association of Corporate Counsel–Michigan Chapter, and the Friends of the Gusman Center for the Performing Arts–Miami.
 Walker has been designated a Board Leadership and Governance Fellow by NACD.

-NACD has reserved a block of guestrooms at the Montage in Laguna Beach, CA at the group rate of $445/night, and a daily resort fee of $42, plus applicable taxes (14.195%).
-Reservations can be made by calling the hotel at (866) 271-6953 and reference “NACD” to receive the discounted rate.
-The group rate will be available until July 26, 2019, or until sold out.
+NACD has reserved a block of guestrooms at the Palmetto Bluff at the group rate of $299/night, plus applicable taxes (10%).
+Additional one-bedroom suite $499/ night, Forest/ Lagoon view cottage $499/night, River view cottage $499/night.
+Resort fee of $ 40 + tax per room a night $60 + tax per home.
+Reservations can be made by calling the hotel at 866-706-6565 and giving the group name “NACD”.
+The rate will be available until November 15, 2019, or until sold out.